Anna Cullop, LPC + Clinical Supervisor

 Counseling LGBTQ Individuals, Mehera Scheu, Lewis & Clark College, 2013

-Portland State University, Bachelor of Science in Women's Studies, 2010
+Portland State University, Bachelor of Science in Women's Studies (Queer Theory focus), 2010